ashwinb/llama-stack/CONTRIBUTING.md

   justification for bypassing the check.
 * Don't use unicode characters in the codebase.
 ASCII-only is preferred for compatibility or readability reasons.
+* Providers configuration class should be Pydantic Field class.
+It should have a `description` field that describes the configuration.
+These descriptions will be used to generate the provider documentation.
+* When possible, use keyword arguments only when calling functions.
+* Llama Stack utilizes [custom Exception classes](llama_stack/apis/common/errors.py) for certain Resources that should be used where applicable.

 ## Common Tasks